Quran-Journey/backend/README.md

 └── src
 ```

-The `src` folder contains all of the node related files.
+The `src` folder contains all of the ts-node files.

 ```
 src/